Dylan has decades of experience representing employees in misclassification and wage and hour cases under state and federal laws.

 Dashers may be entitled to mileage reimbursement, extra tips, guaranteed $13/hour, and more

-Dashers have filed several Doordash lawsuits saying the company is required under California labor law to reimburse delivery drivers for gas and mileage; to pass on all tips left by customers; to pay at least $12 per hour; and to compensate all hours worked, including wait time.
-Some Dashers have also reported that DoorDash improperly withheld incentive pay for deliveries during peak hours.
-Many DoorDash driver lawsuits also seek up to $25,000 per Dasher for DoorDash’s alleged misclassification of its workers as independent contractors, to avoid giving them the protections of California employment law.
+We represent clients asserting that DoorDash is required under Massachusetts and Illinois law (as well as California labor law prior to December 2020) to reimburse delivery drivers for gas and mileage; to pass on all tips left by customers; to pay a guaranteed minimum amount; and to compensate all hours worked, including wait time.
+Many DoorDash driver lawsuits also seek up to $25,000 per driver for DoorDash’s alleged misclassification of its workers as “independent contractors.”

-Why are DoorDash drivers filing class action lawsuits?
+Why are DoorDash drivers signing up for class action lawsuits?

 In 2018, the California Supreme Court made it much more difficult for companies to classify workers as independent contractors.
 The Court adopted a new test to determine whether a worker is classified correctly.
 Under the new test, all California workers are presumed to be “employees”.
 An employer has misclassified its workers as “independent contractors” unless it can prove, among other things, that its workers are free from company control when performing their job.

 In 2019, California passed AB5, writing into the labor code the same legal test that the California Supreme Court adopted in 2018.
 The law went into effect starting January 1, 2020.